argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 Once the proxy extension is enabled, it can be configured in the main Argo CD configmap ([argocd-cm][2]).

-The example below demonstrates all possible configurations available for proxy extensions:
+The example below demonstrate all possible configurations available for proxy extensions:

 ```yaml